 Belvera has infiltrated Infant Island, tricking Moll and Lora into reviving the powers of the Elias Triangle.
 After a brief scuffle, she escapes, warning them of the approach of the King of Terror.
 A meteor lands in the forest of Fujiyoshida City, witnessed by the family of a troubled boy who dropped out of school.
 The boy, Shota Sonoda, goes to his favorite hiding spot in the forest.
 King Ghidorah has risen, spiriting children off to a dome in Aoki Forest and reigning destruction upon areas of Japan.
 There is a great aerial battle, but Mothra Leo is no match for King Ghidorah and Lora gets brainwashed in the process.
 Moll, Fairy, and Shota meet up and go to Leo, where he learns the children will become King Ghidorah's meal.
 Leo determine that the only way to stop the monster is to go back in time, and Moll sacrifices herself in the process.
 Her dying wish is for Shouta to save Lora, who’s in the dome.
 While Mothra Leo squares off against the young but strong Cretacious Ghidorah, Shota must save Lora before they and all the children are eaten by Ghidorah...

 - Anti-Hero: Belvera upgrades to this here.

-- Child Hater: Grand Ghidorah not only hates them but wants to eat them!
+- Child Hater: King Ghidorah not only hates them but wants to eat them!